 Always Pack Water: There’s always a risk of dehydration and you’re unlikely to find a safe water source on the trail.

 Fuel Up: Don’t hike on an empty stomach.
 All sorts of energy bars provide a good balance of carbohydrates and protein so you won’t suddenly bonk when your body uses up its fuel reserves.
 Carry an extra bar or trail mix to snack on during the hike.

-Protect Your Skin: Wear sunscreen and apply lip protection.
+Protect Your Skin: Wear sunscreen and apply for lip protection.